-Why are email list building techniques so important?
+Why is list building so important?

 Fact 1: Email marketing generates £38 for every pound that is spent, according to the National Client Email report of 2015.

 Fact 2: Email marketing is the top marketing promotion tool with a fast user adoption rate.
 In 2015, the number of email users globally stood at 2.6 billion.
 By 2019, this number is estimated to account for a third of the worldwide population (Source: The Radicati Group).